-Picking the right family RV can definitely be a challenge!
+Picking the best family RV can definitely be a challenge!
 There are so many options from drivables to towables and different lengths, sizes and layouts.
 We have been on the road full-time for 6 years and have had 6 different rigs.
 We are hoping our insights and tips can help you figure out which rig is right for you and your family.

 Below we share our list of things to consider and then after that, we share the 6 rigs we have been in and the pros and cons of each.